-Because of the rigorous and intense nature of the program, you are required to adhere to the following in order to complete the program:
+Because of the rigorous and intense nature of the coursework, you are required to adhere to the following:

 Attendance and Representation

 Only students who are registered through RISD CE may attend the class they are registered for.
 Family members, friends or any person other than the original registered student may not attend the class, access the course portal or substitute attendance or participation for the registered student.